cg-tuwien/Math2Model/docs/exporter.md

 The following options can be set under the `File Configuration` category:

 ### File Format
-Choose between GLTF Binary/GLB and OBJ file format to download
+Select either GLTF Binary/GLB or OBJ file format for the download

 ### Merge Model Files
-If all models should be merged into the same file, or if they should be downloaded one after the other
+This toggle controls If all models should be merged into the same file, or if they should be downloaded one after the other (This may result in downloading many files)

 ### Include UVs
-If UVs should be included in model exports, UVs are used for texturing the model
+If UVs should be included in model exports, UVs are used for texturing the model and may assist in reapplying textures the same way they are applied in Math2Model

 ### Normal Direction
-Which directions normals should be facing, if your model looks strange, try flipping from default to inverse or the other way around.
-If your model is not closed and you want it to be visible from both sides, try double sided normals, though this will increase file size by a margin of about 30%
+Which directions normals should be facing, if output models look strange, flipping the normals from default to inverse or the other way around may correct it.
+If the model is not closed and should be visible from both sides, double sided normals may be the best solution, at the cost of an around 30% increased file size.

 ## Download
 Start the download process, this will display a progress bar.
-If the download freezes for a few seconds to a minute, leave it be, it should continue eventually once GPU readback of data is complete.
-Otherwise, use the cancel button to end downloading.
+This process may take a while, if it appears to freeze during export of a complex model with many instances it should be left to run and will terminate eventually.
+If it appears to be stuck, the cancel button should be used to end downloading.